HISTORY OF EXHIBITION CENTRE LIVERPOOL

 Work began on Exhibition Centre Liverpool in January 2014.
 Exhibition Centre Liverpool opened in September 2015.
 Pullman Liverpool opened in February 2016.

 The ACC Liverpool Group was identified as key to boosting Liverpool's image as a city in which to live, work and invest.
 It plays a key role in the city's economic growth, actively supporting Liverpool, Merseyside and Northwest-based employees, businesses and supplier.
 In our first year alone, we hosted more than 200 events and 665,000 delegates, and made an economic contribution to Liverpool City region of more than £200 million.
-Since then, we have attracted 5.7 million visitors to more than 2,880 events and generated £1.2bn in economic benefit for the local economy.
+Since opening, we have attracted attracted 5.7 million visitors to around 3,000 events across our entire site and generated £1.2bn in economic benefit for the local economy.
 Exhibition Centre Liverpool has just as an important role, not only providing more exhibition space but also the 216 bedroom hotel Pullman Liverpool, increasing the city’s bed-stock and raising the number of rooms on site to over 650.